Vin Baker: Post-playing career

 Baker has a non-profit foundation called the Stand Tall Foundation.
 The Stand Tall Foundation is an organization that helps give kids a better future by financially assisting with different charitable and volunteer organizations.
 The goal of the Stand Tall Foundation is to help young people with their education, personal development and general well-being.

 On June 3, 2011, Baker was hired as an assistant high school boys basketball coach at St. Bernard School in Uncasville, Connecticut.

 In 2014, Baker was named to a team assembled by Dennis Rodman as part of his "basketball diplomacy" effort in North Korea; the team was assembled to play an exhibition game against the North Korean Senior National Team to celebrate the birthday of Kim Jong-un.

-As of December 2015, Baker was managing a Starbucks location in Old Saybrook, Connecticut.
+As of December 2015, Baker was managing a Starbucks location in Old Lyme, Connecticut.
 Baker later became Fox Sports Milwaukee's home team broadcaster.

 In 2017, Baker became the head of the basketball department at Camp Greylock.

 On July 18, 2020, The Vin Baker Foundation hosted a 5k run called "Addiction Ends Here".

 Coaching career

 Since 2018, Baker has been serving as an assistant coach for the Milwaukee Bucks, helping them win a championship in 2021.

+After eight seasons with the Bucks organization, Baker joined the coaching staff of the Miami Heat on August 21, 2026, under head coach Erik Spoelstra.